 However, the need is ever-increasing and we need new volunteers to serve new people coming to us and provide a bit of relief to our very hard-working volunteers.
 We also hope to help the community become more aware of the stories we encounter so that we can better understand how to we can reduce the needs that exist.
 To do this, we look forward to more collaboration with other entities that do similar work.

-If you want to get involved, contact Emily at email@example.com.
+If you want to get involved, contact Michael at firstname.lastname@example.org

 “Community outreach is a vital component of a parish’s identity.
 Through a spirit of charity and love, St. Basil’s is committed to serving those of our community who are most in need.
 My experience of volunteering with social justice ministries at St. Basil’s has been personally enriching.
 With an open mind and a generous heart, I invite you to come into our kitchen, prepare meals, and engage in conversation with patrons, and you too will be forever changed.”